RSA Lockbox: Setup and Usage

 * The old private key is held in server memory only for the duration of the re-encryption request.

-You can delete a custom encryption key only if there are **no active backups** encrypted with it.
-If backups still reference the key, the delete button is disabled.
+You can delete a custom encryption provider only if there are **no active backups** protected by it.
+If backups still reference the provider, the delete button is disabled.

-To delete a key that has active backups:
+To delete a provider that has active backups:

-1. Delete or let the retention policy expire the backups encrypted with that key.
+1. Delete or let the retention policy expire the backups protected by that provider.

-2. Once no backups reference the key, it can be deleted.
+2. Once no backups reference the provider, it can be deleted.

 ## Generating an RSA key pair